carolxgl/TreeLibrary/catalpaspeciosa.md

 **Conservation:** [Least concern (IUCN, last assessed 2018)](https://www.iucnredlist.org/species/61985370/61985373)

-The _Northern catalpa's_ name comes from is derived from the Muscogee Native American tribe's name for the tree "kutuhlpa".
+The _Northern catalpa's_ name is derived from the Muscogee Native American tribe's name for the tree "kutuhlpa".
 This tree species has very large leaves and white flowers with distinctive yellow marks.
-I flowers between May to June, and the seeds ripen in October
+It flowers between May and June, and the seeds ripen in October

 __USES:__